Authoring in Template Studio

 ^^^^^^^^^^^^^^^^^^^^^^

-Update the logic to use the the new MiniLateDeliveryContract
+Update the logic to use the the new MiniLateDeliveryContract type instead, as follows:

 contract MiniLateDelivery over MiniLateDeliveryContract {